ibmresilient/resilient-community-apps/fn_qradar_enhanced_data/README.md

 Refer to the documentation listed in the Requirements section for troubleshooting information.

 ### For Support
-This is a IBM Community provided App.
-Please search the Community https://ibm.biz/resilientcommunity for assistance.
+This is a IBM supported App.
+For assistance - https://ibm.com/mysupport.